We explain the history and significance of Remembrance Day and Liberation Day in the Netherlands, which fall each year on May 4 and 5.

 Remembrance Day remains an important and respected milestone in Dutch history.
 In fact, an annual survey on Dutch issues in 2017 revealed that around 80% of citizens take part in the two-minute silence and follow the Remembrance Day ceremony on television or radio.
 It is also a time for national Dutch pride, reflection, and feeling ‘a strong national bond’.

-This year it has been 75 years since the atrocities of WWII took place and the nation does not want to let the commemoration go unmarked.
+This year marks 76 years since the atrocities of WWII took place and the nation does not want to let the commemoration go unmarked.
 In order to prevent the spread of the COVID-19 virus in the Netherlands, this year’s commemoration will, therefore, take place in an adapted form.

-Together with Tikkie, the National Committee 4 and 5 May has made it possible to virtually lay a flower among the 3,900 monuments throughout the country.
-In this way, everyone can honor the memory of war victims in the area, without visiting a monument.
+Once again, the National Committee 4 and 5 May has made it possible to lay a digital flower among the 3,900 war memorial monuments throughout the Netherlands.
+In this way, everyone can honor the memory of war victims in the area, without actually visiting a monument.

-The ‘Flowers for May 4’ initiative allows you to buy a bunch of tulips for 4.50 EUR using the Tikkie app.
-All donated tulips will be placed at many war memorials across the country on May 4 and proceeds will go to the organic floriculture sector.
-You can also donate via the official website.
+The initiative allows you to select a gerbera, rose, or iris and place it, along with a personal message, at the monument of your choice.
+All donated flowers will be placed at many war memorials across the country on May 4.
+You can find out more on the official website.

 Liberation Day (May 5)